 “So that’s when wands were drawn,” Theo continued, “and we broke it up after they shouted some more.
 Terry’s headed back to the school.
 He figures he should avoid Malfoy while they both cool off.”

-“Sounds good to me,” she said, taking Theo’s hand again and turned to head towards the Three Broomsticks, still deep in thought about Draco and Terry’s fight.
+Hermione smiled.
+“Good idea,” she said, taking Theo’s hand again and turning to head towards the Three Broomsticks, still deep in thought about Draco and Terry’s fight.

 They hadn’t taken more than a dozen steps when screams split the air.
 Hermione's eyes widened, and she and Theo made a split second decision.
 Breaking into a run, they dashed down the street to where a man and woman were standing at the mouth of an alleyway.
 The woman was screaming and sobbing hysterically, pointing to something just out of sight.
 Hermione and Theo edged through the gathering crowd to see what was causing such an uproar.

 “No!”
 Theo shouted, his eyes widening.
 He ran through the remaining people, pushing them aside roughly, and dropped to his knees.
 “No!
 Someone get Professor McGonagall!
 Get help!
 Please!”